- Academic Eligibility

 Language Study Requirement

-Students must meet a language study requirement either through high school enrollment or prior to receipt of the undergraduate degree.
-The minimum requirement may be met in high school by completing 2 units of a single foreign or classical language or American Sign Language.
+Students must meet a language study requirement either through middle and high school enrollment or prior to receipt of the undergraduate degree.
+The minimum requirement may be met in middle or high school by completing two units of a single foreign or classical language or American Sign Language.
 Some majors in the College of Liberal Arts and Human Sciences may require 3 units of a single foreign or classical language or American Sign Language.
 Students completing the requirement at Virginia Tech may not count the hours toward degree completion.
 The requirement also may be met after admission by one of the following:

 - Earning six (6) semester hours of college-level foreign or classical language credit or American Sign Language.
 Such credits are in addition to that number normally required for graduation in a student's program of study.

 - Receiving credit by examination for a foreign or classical language or American Sign Language.
 The credit by examination option is available only to students who have gained knowledge of a foreign language without the benefit of formal training.
 This privilege is intended to recognize informal non-academic learning experience and is not offered to a student who has had regular classroom instruction in that foreign language.
-(Contact the Department of Foreign Languages and Literatures for more information.)
+Contact the Department of Modern and Classical Languages and Literatures for more information.

 The Virginia Tech Honor Code is the university policy that defines the expected standards of conduct in academic affairs.
 The Virginia Tech honor pledge is as follows: "As a Hokie, I will conduct myself with honor and integrity at all times.
 I will not lie, cheat, or steal, nor will I accept the actions of those who do."
 Further, students are prohibited from giving and/or receiving unauthorized assistance on their course work.